ShortcutFactory/Shortcuts/Announcements.md

 [Announcements 2.0](https://routinehub.co/shortcut/12141/) is released.

 > - 07/24/2022:
-A new shortcut called [remove objects from pictures](https://routinehub.co/shortcut/12800/) is released.
+A new shortcut called [remove objects from pictures](https://routinehub.co/shortcut/12800/) is deleted.